Collineation varieties of tensors: Stratification of tensor spaces via collineation varieties

 \section{Stratification of tensor spaces via collineation varieties}

-In this section, we introduce a stratification of tensor spaces in terms of the collineation varieties.
+In this section, we introduce a weak version of a stratification of tensor spaces in terms of the collineation varieties.
 Let $V_1, V_2,V_3$ be vector spaces, $k$ be an integer, $i =1,2,3$ be an integer, and let $X \subseteq \bbP^M$ be an embedded algebraic variety.
 Define